wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## Effects of fire severity and post-fire climate on short-term vegetation recovery of mixed-conifer and red fir forests in the Sierra Nevada Mountains of California
 2015

-## Wildland fire emissions, carbon, and climate_Wildland fire detection and burned area in the United States
-2014

 ## Wildland fire emissions, carbon, and climate_ Wildland fire detection and burned area in the United States
 2014